game-ai-platform-team/tira-ai-platform/docs/architecture.md

 }
 ```

-### Notes
+> [!NOTE]
+>

-- `Player` represents AI, both local and repository-based.
+> - `Player` represents AI, both local and repository-based.
-  It is responsible for providing unified interface across different engines.
+>   It is responsible for providing unified interface across different engines.
+> - `game-image` currently contains chess-related classes that should be moved to own repository, see [#18](https://github.com/game-ai-platform-team/tira-ai-platform/issues/18)

 ## Frontend